bdjohnson529/opencv_scripts/README.md

 #### Builds were tested in Ubuntu 16.04 on a 64 bit processor.
 [OpenCV](https://github.com/opencv/opencv) should be built with the [contrib](https://github.com/opencv/opencv_contrib) modules for full support.
 Run the install script in a chosen directory to fully install the latest OpenCV release.

+## To check OpenCV version:
+	$ pkg-config --modversion opencv

+API reference can be found on the [OpenCV website](https://docs.opencv.org/3.4.0/)

 ## Features: